aspose-cells/Aspose.Cells-API-References/english/go-cpp/RowCollection/Get/_index.md

 ## Get function

-Gets a <see cref="Row"/> object by given row index.
+Gets a Row object by given row index.
 The Row object of given row index will be instantiated if it does not exist before.

 ```go